Trump, Colorado

 Trump is a ghost town in Park County, Colorado, United States.

 History

 Trump was an agricultural and ranching settlement which prospered during the 1920s and early 1930s.

 Trump had a store, and a post office which served neighboring ranches.
 Trump also hosted rodeo competitions between local ranch hands.

 The population of Trump had declined to three people by 1936.

-In 1937, a unique sandstone was identified in the vicinity by J. H. Johnson, and was named "Trump conglomerate" after the nearby settlement.
+In 1937, J. H. Johnson identified a unique sandstone in the vicinity and named it "Trump conglomerate" after the nearby settlement.